NowakAndrzej283/NowakAndrzej283/README.md

 ### Hi, I'm Andrzej!

-👩🏻‍💻 Software Engineer at the beggining of my journey<br/>
+👩🏻‍💻 Software Engineer at the beginning of my journey<br/>
 💭 Currently learning about JavaScript, and Ubuntu Servers<br/>

 # 💻 Tech Stack